 After your flagship restaurant becomes a success, you can continue to open new restaurants using the same concept or explore your options and try new themes.
 Whatever you choose, you already know the struggles of the industry and can benefit from that knowledge.

-Opening multiple restaurants requires careful consideration of the location, concept, and target audiences.
+Opening multiple restaurants requires careful, concept, and target audiences.
 If you want to open a second restaurant with a different concept, then you'll need to put time and energy into defining these details of your new business.

 Same concept in a new city